lara-sundare6/lara-sundare6.github.io/_posts/2024-08-31-engineers-rise-above.md

 **A Vision for the Future**

-Imagine a world where engineers are not just cogs in the machine, but creators, innovators, and problem-solvers who are empowered to make a difference and are HAPPY.
+Imagine a world where engineers are not just cogs in the machine, but creators, innovators, and problem-solvers who are empowered to make a difference and are HAPPY (I hope for more Developer Experience Professionals in the future!).
 A world where collaboration thrives, where mentorship is valued, and where every engineer's voice is heard.

 It's a world where the pursuit of passion trumps the pursuit of perfection, where creativity is celebrated, and where the human element is not lost amidst the lines of code. 😊

----